Eraxty/Atlas/README.md

      atlas
    ```

-   `ATLAS_SAB_HOST` is wherever your SABnzbd lives — `172.17.0.1` if it runs on the host, `host.docker.internal` on Docker Desktop, or your SABnzbd container's service name. `ATLAS_API_HOST=0.0.0.0` is required here so the API is reachable from outside the container through the published port, outside Docker it defaults to `127.0.0.1` (localhost only).
+   `ATLAS_SAB_HOST` points to your SABnzbd.
+Use `172.17.0.1` when it runs on the host, `host.docker.internal` on Docker Desktop, or the service name of its container. `ATLAS_API_HOST=0.0.0.0` is required here so the published port can reach the API.
+Without it, Atlas defaults to `127.0.0.1` and stays on localhost.

 2. Get the API key from the logs: